By Prof. (Dr.) Anoop Swarup

 18-month visa: extension post-study

 5. Cutting edge and better research opportunities with pathways to a career in national research enterprise:

-Basic research has to be promoted by government grants and projects that lead to continuing employment as recommended by Professor Yashpal in the report of National Knowledge Commission.
-Students pursuing subjects particularly in research-centric areas like biology astronomy, astrobiology, avionics, space research or nano sciences or pharmacy do not receive enough support from Indian institutions in terms of both the infrastructure and resources.
+Basic research has to be promoted by government grants and projects that lead to continuing employment as recommended by Professor Yashpal in the report of the National Knowledge Commission.
+Students pursuing subjects particularly in research-centric areas like biology astronomy, astrobiology, avionics, space research or nanosciences or pharmacy do not receive enough support from Indian institutions in terms of both the infrastructure and resources.
 Universities in America, Australia, Canada and Britain offer abundant resources to provide students with the best lab and the sophisticated technologies, equipment and infrastructure to conduct in-depth research.
 Our students do choose research courses abroad because of favorable environs and conditions, flora and fauna as also the habitat in those specific locations.

 D. Future Positive: How to convince our youth to stay and study in India?
-How we convince the parents to let their wards pursue this?
+How do we convince the parents to let their wards pursue this?